Signed in as:

 🌳 Oaks (8-12 years old) | 9:00 AM - 2:30 PM

 Each semester is broken up into two 8-week long unit studies that revive a different old-fashioned skill.
-Next year, we’re excited to offering family-friendly field trips in addition to our school day gatherings for each unit study!
+We now offer family-friendly field trips in addition to our school day gatherings for each unit study!

-While personal & environmental wellness will always be at the heart of Walking in Wellness, each set of sessions will also focus on reviving an old-fashioned skill!
+While personal & environmental wellness will always be at the heart of Walking in Wellness, unit study will also focus on reviving an old-fashioned skill!

 Medicine Making: August-September